alexbaryzhikov/alisp/README.md

 ```
 (token0 token1 ...)
 ```
-where `token0` is a language instruction/operator, callable object or expression that evaluates to callable object.
+where `token0` is a language instruction/operator, function or expression that evaluates to function.
 Other tokens are anything including numbers, variables, expressions and are treated as arguments to `token0`.
 Language syntax is uniform, so anything you do will resemble this pattern.
 For example, making a block statement will look like
 ```
 (block expr1 expr2...)
 ```